nahtanojako/100-days-of-code/log.md

 ### Day 30: December 11, 2018

 **Today's Progress**:Completed the challenges ,got the concept of switches , if/else statements, equality operators , chaining different statements  and other conceptual basics further working on the challenges of Basic Javascript.

+### Day 31: December 12, 2018

+**Today's Progress**:Completed the challenges ,got the concept of object,variables,dot and bracket notation accessment looping  and other conceptual basics further working on the challenges of Basic Javascript.